20 Types of Screwdrivers & How They Use | Daily Life Tools

 The leverage provided by its design allows you to use more force with less effort than other types of drivers.

-If you’re in need of changing out screws quickly, they are a great choice for both experienced and novice mechanics alike.
+If you need to change out screws quickly, they are a great choice for experienced and novice mechanics.

 9. Tri-wing Drivers